EveOfMaly/mini-crm/README.md

 - Improved Validations across Models

 # How to Contribute
-Yay, you're interested in helping work on this
+Yay, you're interested in helping work on this please add issues here: https://github.com/johnkyeremeh/mini-crm/issues

 # Having a problem?
 - A great way to start a discussion about a potential issue is to submit an issue with the device, OS, and browser info.
+Please add issues here: https://github.com/johnkyeremeh/mini-crm/issues

 # Have an idea to make it better?
 Again, guard your time and effort.
 Make sure that you don't spend a lot of time on an improvement without talking through it first.